mekanika/qe/Readme.md

 Type: **String**

-The `action` usually maps to the method that is invoked, but generally describes what "to do".
+The `action` is a _verb_ that describes the intended process to invoke.

 ```js
 {